Sustainability

 In addition to management aimed at improving the risk/return of the portfolio held on a long-term and stable basis, we also manage our investment portfolio in consideration of public and social nature in accordance with the Group ESG investment policy.

 When executing an investment, we obtain ESG (Environmental, Social, and Governance) information on candidate companies to determine whether or not to invest.
-From the perspective of promoting the transition toward a decarbonized society, we do not, in principle, make any new investments related to coal-fired power plants or coal mining businesses (thermal coal).
+From the perspective of promoting the transition toward a decarbonized society, as a rule, we do not make any new investments related to coal-fired power plants or coal mining businesses (thermal coal).
 In addition, as part of our efforts to promote climate change countermeasures, we will contribute to the transition toward a decarbonized society, which is proceeding on a global scale, by investing in green bonds and other such investments.

 (3) Initiatives to Reduce CO2 Emissions in Operations